seek-oss/vocab/README.md

 Right now every language is loaded into your web application all the time, which could lead to a large bundle size.
 Ideally you will want to switch out the Node/default runtime for web runtime that will load only the active language.

 This is done using the **VocabWebpackPlugin**.
-Applying this plugin to your client webpack configuration will switchout all vocab files with a dynamic asyncronous chunks designed for the web.
+Applying this plugin to your client webpack configuration will replace all vocab files with a dynamic asyncronous chunks designed for the web.

 **webpack.config.js**